UCSBCarpentry/2022-04-14-ucsb-openrefine/_episodes/05-clustering.md

 > >
 > > ### Combine publishers
 > >
-> > When you start, you should see 6,983 distinct publishers.
+> > When you start, by performing a text facet you should see 6,983 distinct publishers.
-> > Click the 'Cluster' button, and you will see several publishers that appear to be
-> > duplicates.
-Let's paint with a broad brush, and assume that we can lump in the
-> > Ljubljana filozoske fakulty with their arts faculty.
-We will accept all of OpenRefine's
-> > other suggestions.
-> >
-> > If there were fuzzier matches, you could adjust the sliders on each cluster to exclude outlyers.
-> >
-> > After accepting the Cluster recommendations, there should now be 6,853 distinct publishers.
-> >
+> > Going through all the choices individually to spot opportunities to reconcile data input can be very tedious.
+But OpenRefine has a powerful feature to make this task much easier.
+Click 'Edit cells', then choose 'Cluster and edit', and you will see several publishers that appear to be the same, but with small variations in the way they were recorded.
+Let's say you have reviewed all the suggestions and agree with them.
+You may `select all` and then, `merge selected & re-cluster`.
+After accepting the recommendations, note that the number of choices for publishers went down to 6,844.

 > > ### Combine persistant identifiers
 > >
 > > Slide over to 'Permanent article identifiers' column, and create a text facet.